Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 • How to book awards: Book online at United.com

-• The short story: Virgin Atlantic also offers good deals for Air New Zealand premium cabin flights if you can actually find availability.
+• The short story: Virgin Atlantic offers very good deals for Air New Zealand premium cabin flights - if you can actually find availability.

-• How to find awards: Search for available space at United.com (I believe that Air New Zealand space does not show up at VirginAtlantic.com)
+• How to find awards: Search for available space at United.com (Air New Zealand space does not show up at VirginAtlantic.com).

-• How to book awards: Book over the phone with Virgin Atlantic Flying Club.
+• How to book awards: Book over the phone with Virgin Atlantic Flying Club at 800-365-9500.
+You'll need the dates that you found saver award availability on United's website.

 • Key warnings: Virgin Atlantic charges each segment separately (i.e. an itinerary with a single connection will cost 25K miles), so they are not a good choice for connecting itineraries.
 Furthermore, Air New Zealand business class award space is extremely rare.